Human Dignity

 (Learn more at Universal Destination of Goods)

-The Church applies this principle to immigration by pointing out: when a law obstructs survival, the moral responsibility shifts.
+Catholic moral theology applies this principle to immigration pointing out that when a law obstructs survival, the moral responsibility of the person may be reduced.

 The Catechism applies the same logic to civil authority: citizens are not obliged in conscience to obey directives “contrary to the demands of the moral order” (CCC 2242) and recognizes a distinction between objective wrongdoing and subjective culpability.
 (CCC 1857-1860)

-Therefore, when immigration law stands between a person and life, safety, or the basic necessities of his family, the moral culpability for violating that law is greatly diminished—and in true cases of necessity can be absent altogether.
+Separately, Catholic moral theology recognizes that when a law stands between a person and life, safety, or the basic necessities of family, moral culpability for violating that law may be significantly diminished—and in true cases of necessity can be absent altogether.

 But Necessity Must Be Genuine